pattharock/SELF_LEARNING_NOTES/Dogstagram/main.md

    - breed
    - favorite toy

-3. Using the `useState()` hook from React, tie up all the custom input components to the state of the parent component.
+3. Using the `useState()` hook from React, tie up all the custom input components to the state of the parent component i.e. `<App>`.
 Transform each of the components created into a controlled component by accordingly setting the value to `state` and calling the appropriate `setState()` in the `onChangeText` prop.

 4. BONUS: Try to implement validation for passwrod mismatch from the confirm password.
 When true, a small message indicating `passwords do not match.` should be visible.

-## Navigation
+This tutorial should help you get comfortable with the basics of mobile application development with `React Native`.
+Hope you enjoyed it :)